The importance of adopting a growth mindset in your teaching

-Crowley maintains that implementing a growth mindset within your classroom can transform the ways your students view themselves and their abilities for the rest of their lives.
+Crowley maintains that implementing a growth mindset can transform the ways your students view themselves and their abilities for the rest of their lives.
 Once they’re open to the philosophy, their potential becomes limitless.

-If you’re intrigued by the prospect of helping foster a growth mindset for students in your classroom, you can now use the insight from Dweck and Crowley to make this a reality in your classroom.
+If you’re intrigued by the prospect of helping foster a growth mindset for students in your classroom, or virtual classroom, you can now use the insight from Dweck and Crowley to make this a reality.
 Simply observing the different mindsets in your students is a good place to start.